 You should try different options to see what feels best.
 It doesn’t matter how you hold your yarn as long as it’s comfortable for you and gives you enough control over your tension.
 Here are tons of pictures of possible ways to hold your yarn and hook.

-NOTE: I’m using the “knife grip,” but hold your hook in whatever ways feels most comfortable to you.
+NOTE: I’m using the “knife grip” in the pictures, but hold your hook in whatever way feels most comfortable to you.
+As a new crocheter, you may need to try a few different ways before you find what works best for you.

-To make a chain, hold your slipknot with your nondominant hand and your hook with your dominant hand.
+To make a chain in crochet, hold your slipknot with your nondominant hand and your hook with your dominant hand.

 Yarn over (image above) and pull through the loop on your hook (image below).
-This is one chain.
+This is one crochet chain stitch.